Dom Capuano

 Dom Capuano (born Domenico Capuano 21 April 1975), is an Italian music composer and producer of pop music, electronic dance music and orchestra.

 His breakthrough as a producer and songwriter arrived in the mid to late 1990s after crafting a string of hits for pop artists like Eiffel 65, Da Blitz, Gabry Ponte and Karmah.
-He has also collaborated with several international artists including: Toni Braxton, S Club 7, Busta Rhymes, Jean Michel Jarre, Kool & The Gang, Laura Pausini, 883, Aqua.
-Zucchero, Nek, Andreas Johnson, Alphaville.
+He has also collaborated with several international artists including: Toni Braxton, S Club 7, Busta Rhymes, Jean Michel Jarre, Kool & The Gang, Laura Pausini, 883, Aqua, Zucchero, Nek, Andreas Johnson, Alphaville.

 Early life and career

-He studied music, in particular double bass at the G. Verdi Conservatory of Music in Turin, Italy.
+He studied music, in particular double bass, at the G. Verdi Conservatory of Music in Turin, Italy.
 He is also a piano player, composer and conductor.
 His entire musical career can be split into two different paths: the recording industry and symphonic music.

-In the early 1990s, he succeeded as a composer and record music producer and he is now considered a "successful composer on the mainstream" due to his continuous "maniacal" research and experimentation of new sounds.
+In the early 1990s, he succeeded as a composer and record music producer, and he is now considered a "successful composer on the mainstream" due to his continuous "maniacal" research and experimentation with new sounds.

 Over the years, he has composed and produced many hits.
 In 1993, he composed "Let Me Be" launching the career of Da Blitz. (#11 in Italian charts).
 In 1994, he composed "Take My Way".